vendramin/vendramin.github.io/index.md

 ### Mathematics

 *   [YangBaxter](http://gap-packages.github.io/YangBaxter/) (with O. Konovalov).
-A GAP package for set-theoretical solutions of the YBE, braces, racks and quandles, cycle sets
+A GAP package for set-theoretical solutions of the YBE, braces, racks and quandles, cycle sets.
 *   [Rig](http://github.com/vendramin/rig) (with M. Graña).
-A GAP package for racks, quandles, and Nichols algebras
+A GAP package for racks, quandles, and Nichols algebras.
-*   Python/Sage [script](files/der.tar.bz2) for Nichols algebras and derivations
+*   Python/Sage [script](files/der.tar.bz2) for Nichols algebras and derivations.
-*   [Sarna](http://github.com/vendramin/sarna) (with M. Graña and I. Heckenberger)
-    Software written in Python to calculate the Arithmetic Root System associated to a braiding of diagonal type
+*   [Sarna](http://github.com/vendramin/sarna) (with M. Graña and I. Heckenberger).
+Software written in Python to calculate the Arithmetic Root System associated to a braiding of diagonal type.

 ### Just for fun